Dr-Aniekan-Udo/langgraph-agent-mcp/README.md

 - create a `.env` file inside the src folder
 - add the correct path to your google credentials in the env file `GOOGLE_APPLICATION_CREDENTIALS="C:\\Users\\path to\\credentials.json"`
+- replace this: "ga4_server.py" with this: "gemini_server_sample.py" in the cleint script

 ## Running the Server